Mid-Year Climbing Safety Standards Updates

 • Full Belay: in such cases, students belay other students using a top rope belay.

-• Participatory/Team Belay: in such cases, students participate in a belay team with an instructor belaying other students using a top rope style belay.
+• Participatory/Team Belay: in such cases, students participate in a belay team with a Qualified Instructor belaying other students using a top rope style belay.

 • Auto Belay: mechanical fall protection system where student is connected to a self-retracting lanyard that controls their descent.